Assistantships may be awarded to graduate students who have been admitted without provision to the Cratis D. Williams School of Graduate Studies.

 - Courses must be graduate level courses or required prerequisite courses listed on the program of study.

 - The only exception to the full-time rule for assistantships is for students in the semester of graduation, in which case you can be enrolled in a minimum of 1 credit hour instead of 9 to 12, provided you have applied to graduate.
+This exception is allowed for one semester only.

 - Note: this exception ONLY applies to graduate assistantships.
 Financial aid, scholarships, and student health insurance all define full-time enrollment as 9+ hours.